 The arts are integrated into our lifestyle, with studios located throughout our campus.
 Display cases and galleries for both student and professional work decorate our halls and buildings.
-Artwork by alumni/ae can be found throughout Vermont Academy.
+Artwork by alumni can be found throughout Vermont Academy.

 The main art studio is located in the Lucy Athletic Complex.
-It is home to our traditional visual arts classes, including drawing, painting, printmaking and sculptural options.
+It is home to our traditional fine arts classes, including drawing, painting, printmaking and sculptural options.
 This studio features a beautiful view of campus with magnificent light.
 Throughout the year the art department offers field trips to a wide range of museums, galleries, and historical sites.

 The pottery studio is located in the basement of Proctor Hall.
 This space is equipped with six potter’s wheels, a professional-sized gas reduction kiln, and a large working space.